The annual Crosley Automobile Club national meet will be held Thursday through Saturday at the Fulton County Fairground near Wauseon.

 The Crosley Automobile Club was founded in 1969 and has about 1,000 members worldwide.
 It helps bring together collectors of Crosley cars and other products of Powel Crosley.

-On Friday, things will really ramp up for auto club members, with a flea market, Crosley Games, craft show, and a trading post.
-Also on Friday is a Crosley Pinewood Derby for ages 5-11 and 12-17.
+On Friday, things will really ramp up for auto club members, with a flea market, craft vendors, and a trading post.
+New on Friday is a Crosley Pinewood Derby for ages 5-11 and 12-17.

 For more information, visit crosleyautoclub.com.